Pediatric Orthopedic surgeons width="1024" height="188"

 Internal Fixation

 To permanently realign bones, the surgeon adds metal hardware.
 Pins, plates, screws, and rods are a few examples of hardware.
 During the procedure, your child may fall asleep.
-Our physician will use the most effective technique, such as a general anesthetic or localized anesthetic like an epidural.
+Our physician will use the most effective technique, such as a general anesthetic or a localized anesthetic like an epidural.
 Your child won’t experience anything in either scenario.

 What is the Recovery Time for Avulsion Fractures?